hkc619/hkc619/README.md

 ![My visitors](https://komarev.com/ghpvc/?username=hkc619)
-- 👋 Hi, I’m @hkc619 or Kyle.
+- 👋 Hi, I’m @hkc619 or Kyle C..
 - 👀 I’m interested in Software Dev.
-- 👨‍💻 I'm working on Node.js.
+- 👨‍💻 I'm working on Node.js and Python.
-- 🌱 I’m currently learning Golang and Java.
+- 🌱 I’m currently learning TypeScript and FastAPI.
-- 💻 I'm pursuing the goal of being an experienced Go, Java, and Javascript developer.
+- 💻 I'm pursuing the goal of being an experienced full-stack developer.
 <!--
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me